Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm: Abstract

 \section{Abstract}

-A combinatorial optimization problem becomes very difficult in situations where the energy landscape is rugged and the global minimum locates in a narrow region of the configuration space.
-When using the quantum approximate optimization algorithm (QAOA) to tackle these hard cases, we find that difficulty mainly originates from the QAOA quantum circuit instead of the cost function.
-To alleviate the issue, we selectively drop out the clauses defining the quantum circuit while keeping the cost function intact.
+A combinatorial optimization problem becomes very difficult in situations where the energy landscape is rugged, and the global minimum locates in a narrow region of the configuration space.
+When using the quantum approximate optimization algorithm (QAOA) to tackle these harder cases, we find that difficulty mainly originates from the QAOA quantum circuit instead of the cost function.
+To alleviate the issue, we selectively dropout the clauses defining the quantum circuit while keeping the cost function intact.
 Due to the combinatorial nature of the optimization problems, the dropout of clauses in the circuit does not affect the solution.
-Our numerical results confirm QAOA's performance improvements with various types of quantum-dropout implementation.
+Our numerical results confirm improvements in QAOA's performance with various types of quantum-dropout implementation.

-\emph{Introduction}\textemdash A class of important real-world optimization problems, including NP-complete or NP-hard problems, cost exponential resources to solve on a classical computer \cite{Complexity1975, NPcomplete1990, Complexity2005}.
+\end{CJK*} \emph{Introduction}\textemdash A class of important real-world combinatorial optimization problems cost exponential resources to solve on a classical computer \cite{Complexity1975, NPcomplete1990, Complexity2005}.
 As the size of the problem increases, a solution becomes so costly that it is virtually impossible for even the world's largest supercomputers.
 Although quantum computers have been shown to hold enormous advantages over classical computers on some specific problems \cite{Shor1999, Harrow2017, Bravyi2018, Arute2019, Zhong2020}, an important open question is whether a quantum computer can provide advantages and improve our stance on these difficult optimization problems.